PyCQA/flake8-import-order/README.rst

 Imported modules are classified as stdlib if the module is in a vendored list of stdlib modules.
-This list is based on the latest release of Python and hence the results can be missleading.
+This list is based on the latest release of Python and hence the results can be misleading.
+This list is also the same for all Python versions because otherwise it would be impossible to write programs that work under both Python 2 and 3 *and* pass the import order check.

 .. |Build Status| image:: https://travis-ci.org/PyCQA/flake8-import-order.png?branch=master
    :target: https://travis-ci.org/PyCQA/flake8-import-order